-Keep your spine mostly neutral by leaning forward into the pose rather than rounding forward.
-As you come into the pose, inhale to lengthen your spine, and exhale to hinge forward from the hips.
-Focus on lifting the heart forward and keeping the natural curve of the spine intact.
-Stay for several breaths to a few minutes.
+If your hamstrings or low back are tight, you can bend your knees and keep your spine mostly neutral by leaning forward into the pose rather than rounding forward.
+Inhale to lengthen your spine, and exhale to hinge forward from the hips.
+Focus on reaching your chest forward rather than down.Section divider

 Preparatory and counter poses

 You will derive the most out of Paschimottanasana when you first ease yourself into less-demanding stretches for your hamstrings and back.
 In counter poses, practice gentle backbends.

 “Insightful teachers understand an ‘ideal’ distribution cannot be taught, as it will depend somewhat on individual anthropometrics (the science of measuring the size and proportions of the human body),” says Jules Mitchell, the author of Yoga Biomechanics: Stretching Redefined.
 “We can’t cue an individual into proper weight distribution, as the proportions between the top of the head and the forearms depend on an individual’s specific anatomy.”

 Your body in Seated Forward Bend | Anatomy

 This pose is a symmetrical forward bend that intensely and evenly stretches the calf muscles, the muscles down the back of the thigh, the large buttock muscles, and the muscles that run down the length of the spine, explains Ray Long, MD, a board-certified orthopedic surgeon.